Table of Contents

 Folate for focus, magnesium for heart health, iron for the blood — these beans have so much nutritional mojo, and just as importantly, fiber, the U.S. Navy in the 1800’s made them a staple of sailors’ diets.
 Hence “Navy beans”.
 We can guess that by the end of a tour of duty, those sailors couldn’t stand the sight of these well-meaning beans.

 Pinto Beans — 7.5 grams of protein, 7.5 grams of fiber.
-Pinto beans reduce the biomarkers for coronary heart disease and have a significant impact on total cholesterol.
+Pinto beans reduce the biomarkers for coronary heart disease.
 Pinto beans also have a positive effect on the gut microbiome’s ability to battle invasive bacteria.

 Kidney Beans — 7 grams of protein, 5.5 grams of fiber.
 Rich in Iron, Manganese, Folate, Phosphorus, and Thiamine (Vitamin B1), kidney beans are jumping with energy.

 Unfortunately, uncooked kidney beans can cause gastrointestinal issues due to an abundance of phytohaemagglutinin — a toxin that is neutralized in the cooking process.
 Raw kidney beans will not treat you well.